-On Monday, April 4, we performed follow-up work on a fuels reduction project at San Bruno Mountain, near Florence St. and Mountain View Dr.
+December 4–6, 2023, we are returning for the second time to conduct follow-up work on a fuels reduction project at San Bruno Mountain, near Florence St. and Mountain View Dr. Learn more

 Shaded Fuel Break from Crocker Entrance and Guadalupe Canyon Parkway